BeardedTek-com/scoldbot/PRE_ALPHA.md

 # ScoldBot
-Maubot Plugin that scolds users who use blacklisted words
+Maubot Plugin that scolds users who use unwanted language.

-The bot will admonish the offending user with one of your provided quips when they use a blacklisted word or phrase
+The bot will admonish the offending user with one of your provided quips when they use an undesired word

-Careful with blacklisted words because it's just a very basic filter.
+Careful with blocked words because it's just a very basic filter.
 It only checks that the provided text exists in the message, not the context.

 # Install ALPHA Releases
 - Download one of these: